 Combined Pill: The FPA Guide

 The combined pill is a small pill you take once a day to stop you getting pregnant.
-It’s usually just called “the pill“.
+It’s often just called “the pill“.

 The pill releases 2 hormones called oestrogen and progestogen.
 These are similar to the natural hormones made by the ovaries.